shidel/FDI/README.md

                     and stored in C:\FDBACKUP\ directory.
 If "n", then does nothing.

+        FDINS300    Reserved.

-        FDINS300    Transfers system files if OSYS is "y".
+        FDINS400    Transfers system files if OSYS is "y".

 ### Other batch files.